krostar/git-workhours/README.md

 ## What it does

-`git-workhours` is composed of multiple git hooks that can:
+`git-workhours` is composed of few git hooks that can:

 - **Validate commits** – Warn or block commits outside configured work hours (`pre-commit` / `pre-push`)
 - **Adjust timestamps** – Automatically rewrite commit dates to fall within work hours (`post-commit`)